Stirling-Tools/Stirling-Tools.github.io/docs/API.md

 ### User-Specific API Keys
 1. Obtain your API key:
-   - Log into Stirling PDF
+   - Sign in to Stirling PDF
-   - Go to Account Settings (via the gear icon)
-   - Find your API key in the account details
+   - Open **Settings → Preferences → API Keys**

 ### Global API Key
 You can set a custom global API key using the environment variable: